 TIN Surfaces

 TIN stands for Triangular Irregular Network.
 This is a commonly used type of surface in Civil 3D.
 In this tutorial, we explain how to convert a given topography (height points) into a TIN surface using Civil 3D.
-A TIN surface is not a valid topography format for GM (compatible formats explained here), so we also explain how to convert a TIN surface back into a usable format in PVcase GM.
+A TIN surface is not a valid topography format for PVcase Ground Mount (compatible formats are explained in Topography compatibility), so we will also explain how to convert a TIN surface back into a usable format in PVcase Ground Mount.

-Using Civil 3D to create a TIN surface based on the PVcase GM imported Terrain (height points)
+Using Civil 3D to create a TIN surface based on the PVcase Ground Mount imported Terrain (height points)

-Note: More detailed information on Civil 3D importing can be found in this AutoDesk article.
+More detailed information on Civil 3D importing can be found in this Autodesk article.

 Many settings for the imported surface can be modified in Civil 3D.
 For example, the contour line intervals are set by default to 2 and 10 meters, but they can be changed easily to closer/wider intervals by selecting a different Surface style or creating a new one.

-Selecting high density for the contour lines in Civil3D would be critical, if the high accuracy of the GM exported CSV terrain needs to be maintained.
-For example, this is necessary if the GM generated CSV terrain is imported to Civil 3D to make modifications (smoothening transitions, grading roads, etc.), and subsequently needs to be reopened again in GM to verify for collision.
+Selecting high density for the contour lines in Civil3D would be critical, if the high accuracy of the exported CSV terrain needs to be maintained.
+For example, this is necessary if the generated CSV terrain is imported to Civil 3D to make modifications (smoothening transitions, grading roads, etc.), and subsequently needs to be reopened again in PVcase Ground Mount to verify for collision.
 If low density contours had been used in Civil 3D, then unwanted alterations to the graded terrain could occur.

-Converting a TIN surface into a PVcase GM valid topography format
+Converting a TIN surface into a PVcase Ground Mount valid topography format

 -

-After reworking a certain terrain in Civil 3D, it might need to be used again in PVcase GM (for example, as a new Existing terrain for civil analysis in GM).
-Because GM doesn't consider TIN surfaces as a valid format for topography, Civil 3D users have the option to use the command "ExportToAutoCAD" to generate a new DWG file where the TIN surface has been converted to Major and Minor contour lines and can be used as topo in PVcase GM.
+After reworking a certain terrain in Civil 3D, it might need to be used again in PVcase Ground Mount (for example, as a new Existing terrain for civil analysis).
+Because Ground Mount doesn't consider TIN surfaces as a valid format for topography, Civil 3D users have the option to use the command ExportToAutoCAD to generate a new DWG file where the TIN surface has been converted to Major and Minor contour lines and can be used as topo in PVcase Ground Mount.

 -